ccd0/4chan-x/CONTRIBUTING.md

 ### Contribute

 - Edit the CoffeeScript sources.
-- Build the JavaScript.
 - If the edits affect regular users, edit the changelog.
-- Fork the repository.
 - Open a pull request.